 Bachelor of Science (B.S.)

-Through a blend of coursework from Barton’s Schools of Allied Health and Sport Studies, Nursing, and Business, you will gain the knowledge to be successful in administrative positions in healthcare facilities.
+Through a blend of coursework from Barton’s Schools of Allied Health and Sport Studies, Nursing, and Business, you will gain the knowledge to be successful in a variety of careers in the healthcare spectrum.
 Field-based courses will enable you to apply your knowledge in real-life settings and jumpstart your career in the healthcare field.

 Sample Course Offerings

 - HEA 440 – Principles of Financial Management for Healthcare